Celebrating The Beauty of Notre-Dame de Paris

-The Beauty of Notre-Dame de Paris
+1. Before The Fire: The Beauty of Notre Dame de Paris

-I’d like to start off this post with photos showing how beautiful Notre-Dame Cathedral is.
+I’d like to start off this post with photos showing how beautiful Notre Dame Cathedral is.
 Information about its history and the recent fire, come after.

-The Interior Of Notre-Dame
+(a) The Interior Of Notre Dame

 The church has three round, stained glass windows that were constructed in the 1200s.
 These are the rose windows and measure approximately 32 feet in diameter.
 The Grand pipe organ was added in 1868 and during its lifetime it has been modified, been repaired, and updated.
 At the back is the golden cross and alter.